Is LinkedIn Worth It or a Waste of Time?

 While creating a profile on LinkedIn is highly recommended, the site can take up too much time for which you're not being paid.
 Here are a few things to keep an eye out for:

-Messaging recruiters might make you appear desperate and is generally considered bad practice.
+Although the platform may feature this as a benefit, messaging recruiters might make you appear desperate and is generally considered bad practice.

 Premium also allows you to move your application to the top of the list as a "featured applicant."
 However, the recruiter sees a badge next to your name, indicating that you paid for that position.